ChrisEdwards/Fluency/README.markdown

 	}

 When using the `SetProperty()` method for reference types, it will accept either an instance of the type (i.e. `SetProperty( x => x.User, new User() )`), or a builder for that type (as we see above).
 If a builder is passed in, it will be built whenever `build()` is called on this builder.

+###By Exposing a Builder Through an Action Parameter
 An alternative approach would be to accept an action as the parameter for the `ForUser()` method.
 This gives you the following.
 	var config = a.Config
 					.ForUser( u => u.FirstName( "Bob" )